-There is growing recognition that statistical models commonly applied to longitudinal data often fail to comport with the developmental theory they are being used to assess (e.g., Curran, Lee, Howard, Lane, & MacCallum, 2012; Hoffman, 2015; Littlefield et al., 2021; xxxxx et al. (xxxx).
+There is growing recognition that statistical models commonly applied to longitudinal data often fail to align with the developmental theory they are being used to assess (e.g., Curran, Lee, Howard, Lane, & MacCallum, 2012; Hoffman, 2015; Littlefield et al., 2021; xxxxx et al. (xxxx).
 Specifically, developmental studies typically involve the use of prospective data to inform theories that are concerned with clear within-person (i.e., intraindividual) processes (e.g., how phenotypes change or remain stable within individuals over time) [e.g., see @curran2011].
 Despite this, methods generally unsuited for disaggregating between- and within-person effects (e.g., cross-lagged panel models [CLPM]) remain common within various extant literatures.
-As a result, experts increasingly caution about the need to xxxxxxxx [@xxxxx].
+As a result, experts increasingly caution about the need to include at least three times of measurement to disaggregate these distinct variance componentsxxxxxxxx [@xxxxx].
 Fortunately, there exists a range of models that have been proposed to tease apart between- and within-person sources of variance across time [see @littlefield2021; @orth2021].
 Most of these contemporary alternatives incorporate time-specific latent variables to capture between-person sources of variance and model within-person deviations around an individual’s mean (or trait) level across time [e.g., RI-CLPM, @hamaker2015; LCM-SR, @curran2014a].
-It is important to note however that these models require multiple assessments waves (e.g., four or more to fully specify the LCM-SR), additional expertise to overcome issues with model convergence, and appreciation of modeling assumptions when attempting to adjudicate among potential models in each research context [see @littlefield2021, for further discussion].
+It is important to note, however, that these models require multiple assessments waves (e.g., four or more to fully specify the LCM-SR), additional expertise to overcome issues with model convergence, and appreciation of modeling assumptions when attempting to adjudicate among potential models in each research context [see @littlefield2021, for further discussion].

 2.3 Model Assumptions